 It is important to “start small to build success,” says Dr. Nsamran.
 “Although it sounds counterintuitive, when there’s a lot to get done, chores can become dreadful and overwhelming for adults and kids alike.”
 Start your kids out with one or two chores, preferably something that they are familiar with.
 Kids are motivated to do more when they experience success with smaller tasks.
 You can add more chores later once they get comfortable with this routine.

-This chore chart has a simple layout with customizable goal magnets that can be adjusted to meet your family’s needs.
+This magnetic chore chart has a simple layout with customizable goals that can be adjusted to meet your family’s needs.
 The illustrated task magnets help non readers visualize what their responsibilities are.
+It has space for up to three kids, and includes a space to define what reward kids will get once they earn a given number of stars, reminding kids of what they're working towards.

 A Good Chore Chart Should Be Specific